Ricardo-Oporto/commited/README.md

 ### Phase 6 – Source Control experience

 1. Prefill `repo.inputBox.value` with the generated message.
+2. Surface a toolbar icon in the Source Control view that invokes the generation command.
-2. Show a `window.showInformationMessage` preview and ask for confirmation.
+3. Show a `window.showInformationMessage` preview and ask for confirmation.
-3. If the user confirms a "Commit now" action, call `repo.commit(message, { all: false })`.
+4. If the user confirms a "Commit now" action, call `repo.commit(message, { all: false })`.
-4. Add graceful failure handling (no staged files, detached HEAD, etc.).
+5. Add graceful failure handling (no staged files, detached HEAD, etc.).

 ### Phase 7 – Configuration & polish